hrishikesh1990/freelancer_report/docs/5-how-to-hire-a-freelance-software-developer.md

 * You have to spend a lot of time and effort into screening

-* It’s very hard to ascertain a candidate’s cultural fit for your company (there’s not enough data to make a subjective decision)
+* It’s very hard to ascertain a candidate’s cultural fit for your company (there’s not enough data to make a subjective decision).
 Reviews and ratings on a freelancer’s profile can be easily manipulated, and are hence, invalidated

 #### What will it cost?
 * Some platforms demand commissions from companies posting jobs, while some take their cut from the freelancer’s share